dsainz3/gate-hub/docs/how-to/dev-container.md

 ## SSH Access to HAOS from the Container

-The container mounts your host `~/.ssh` directory read-only at `/home/vscode/.ssh` so existing keys work without copying secrets.
+The container mounts your host `~/.ssh` directory (including `config`, `known_hosts`, and keys) read-only at `/home/vscode/.ssh` so existing keys and host-specific SSH aliases work without copying secrets.
 Networking runs in host mode so `homeassistant.local` resolves as it does on the host.

 Use either of the following from the integrated terminal: